chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum/small-scale-rotating-drum.rst

 DEM Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~~~~~

 The rotation of the cylinder is applied using a rotational boundary condition with a value of 1 rad/s over the x axis.
 Based on `deal.II boundary colouring <https://www.dealii.org/current/doxygen/deal.II/namespaceGridGenerator.html>`_, the hull of the cylinder (rotating drum) has an id = 0.
+This section is in the ``small-rotating-drum-dem.prm`` file.

 .. code-block:: text